SBU-BMI/quip_classification/dockerfile/readme.md

 This script does not run CNNs on GPUs.

 e. **get_binary_png_heatmaps.sh**
 Generate binary heatmaps in png format.
-We are currently testing this functionality.
 This script does not run CNNs on GPUs.